dssdecal/sp25/staff.md

 ---

 # Staff
-Say HELLO to your Fall 2024 Academic Development Committee!
+Say HELLO to your Spring 2025 Academic Development Committee!
 {: .no_toc .text-delta }

 Hover over some of our icons to get a different side of our personalities!